How Much Does an ATP Certificate Cost?

 A range, not a promise.
 Your number depends on your aircraft, region, and how often you fly.
 The free calculator gives you a figure tied to all three.

-How we estimate this →What you are paying for
+How we estimate this →

 Time-building dominates the path to an ATP, and most of those 1,500 hours are flown as a paid instructor or in a first job.
 Treat the hour requirement as a ceiling on time, not a bill you pay out of pocket.